Galaxy Protoclusters as Drivers of Cosmic Reionization: I. Bubble Overlap at Redshift z ~ 7 in LAGER-z7OD1: Discussion

 To illustrate this effect quantitatively, we recomputed the curves shown in Fig.~\ref{fig:T_Rion} using a reduced neutral hydrogen fractions outside each bubble.
 Fig.~\ref{fig:T_Rion_X03} shows the result with $\xh = \bar{X}_{HI,los} = 0.3$ instead of unity.
 For an emergent \lya\ line with a velocity offset between 200 \kms\ and 400 \kms, our inferred bubble radii are reduced by factors between 2 and 3.
 Some bubble radii would be reduced to galactic scales ($\le\ 10$ kpc), i.e. no bubble is required; their points lie off the left hand edge of Fig.~\ref{fig:T_Rion_X03}.

-This experiment demonstrates that lowering \barxh\ decreases the inferred bubble radii.
-The value of the damping wing optical depth will change with variations in neutral fraction along the sightline, but our result result carries over to more realistic structures qualitatively.
-A reduction in optical depth (relative to the fully neutral sightline) reduces the inferred bubble radii.
+This experiment demonstrates that lowering \barxh\ decreases the inferred bubble radii. {\clm The value of the damping wing optical depth will change with variations in neutral fraction along the sightline, but our result carries over to more realistic structures qualitatively. } A reduction in optical depth (relative to the fully neutral sightline) reduces the inferred bubble radii.
 The 3D topology of ionized pocekts LAGER-z7OD1 explains why faint galaxies and high duty cycles failed to balance the ionizing photon budget of LAE-11.
 The bubble radius is over-estimated because of the foreground ionized bubbles within the protocluster.

-The fraction of redshift $z \sim 7$ galaxies with detectable \lya\ emission appears to be high in the EGS field but quite low in the UDS \citep{Napolitano2024,Napolitano2025}.
+{\clm The fraction of redshift $z \sim 7$ galaxies with detectable \lya\ emission appears to be high in the EGS field \citep{Chen2025-Stark} but quite low in the UDS \citep{Napolitano2024,Napolitano2025}.
 Toward the COSMOS field, \citet{Wold2022} suggested reionization is nearly complete by $z \sim 7$.
-The left-filled symbols in Fig.~\ref{fig:T_Rion_X03} shows the bubble models with the full ISM correction including the color excess term.
+Interpreting their (1-sigma) upper limit, $\barxh = 0.3$, as the average neutral fraction {\it outside} each bubble would reduce the inferred radii of the ionized bubbles.
+For illustration, the left-filled symbols in Fig.~\ref{fig:T_Rion_X03} shows the bubble models with the full ISM correction including the color excess term.
 While the inferred radii were extremely large when $\barxh = 1.0$, the $R_i^{dust}$ radii are 1 Mpc or less when $\barxh = 0.3$.
-In the limit of highly ionized sightlines toward all the LAGER-z7OD1 LAEs, bubble radii estimated using the full ISM attenuation \citep{Yang2017_esc} yield a topology for the ionized bubbles similar to Fig.~\ref{fig:myweb_rion}.
+In the limit of highly ionized sightlines toward all the LAGER-z7OD1 LAEs, bubble radii estimated using the full ISM attenuation (\ref{eqn:yang2017}) yield a topology for the ionized bubbles similar to Fig.~\ref{fig:myweb_rion}. }